 Professionally, Dr. Powers has co-authored a study guide to a textbook, that was written to teach science to non-science students, to be published by Oxford University Press.
 She has also served as an education consultant for New York City high schools to strategically develop their science and technology curriculum.

-Dr. Powers has a passion for teaching science and mentoring others; she aspires to be an empowering role model for young women worldwide to pursue their dreams.
+Dr. Powers has a passion for teaching science and helping others; she aspires to be an empowering role model for young women worldwide to pursue their dreams.

 If you would like to contact Dr. Powers please send inquiries here, firstname.lastname@example.org.